 If, and when, you land in one of those eternal moments where manmade boundaries dissolve and you know in your rocky bones that you are but one golden thread in a mind-blowing, sentient, sacred tapestry woven with manatees and mollusks, take a deep breath from within your larger body of life and source your own natural intelligence.
 That natural intelligence is how the Earth will heal herself.
 What is your nature calling you to do in these unprecedented times?
 For better or worse, it’s a new era and old rules do not apply.
 There is no normal; there are no maps, and our wild hearts must lead the way.

 As for smoke, the fires will eventually cease.
 The autumn rains arrive, Spirit willing.
-Sadly, there will be lost houses, nests, hives, lives and a long string of ruined summer vacations, but the losses incurred by catastrophes like fire often force us to reexamine our priorities – like what to take with us in case of evacuation.
+Sadly, there will be lost houses, nests, hives, lives and a long string of ruined plans, but the losses incurred by catastrophes like fire often force us to reexamine our priorities – like what to take with us in case of evacuation.
 Fires force change in landscapes.
 Millions of those hard fire adapted seeds, dormant for decades, will crack open, put down roots and riotously blossom in the charred earth, heralding in a whole new reign of life in the forest.
 The big question now is: How will we relate to that that new life and will our hearts also crack open to welcome it.

 If you want to connect more deeply with your nature join Go Wild Institute for some classes or mentoring.